Oriental rat snake: Description

-Behavior
+Ecology

 Rat snakes, though harmless to humans, are fast-moving, excitable snakes.
-In captivity, they are territorial and may defend their turf aggressively, attempting to startle or strike at passing objects.
 Rat snakes are diurnal and semi-arboreal.
 They inhabit forest floors, wetlands, rice paddies, farmland, and suburban areas where they prey upon small reptiles, amphibians, birds, and mammals.
 Adults, unusually for a colubrid, prefer to subdue their prey by sitting on it rather than by constricting, using body weight to weaken prey.
+In captivity, they are territorial and may defend their turf aggressively, attempting to startle or strike at passing objects.

+Reproduction

 Rat snakes mate in late spring and early summer, though in tropical areas reproduction may take place year round.
 Males establish boundaries of territory using a ritualised test of strength in which they intertwine their bodies.
 The behaviour is sometime misread by observers as a "mating dance" between opposite-sex individuals.
 Females produce 6–15 eggs per clutch several weeks after mating.

+Threat display

 Adult members of this species emit a growling sound and inflate their necks when threatened.
 This adaptation may represent mimicry of the king cobra or Indian cobra which overlaps this species in range.
 The resemblance often backfires in human settlements, though, as the harmless animal may be mistaken for a venomous snake and killed.